Spawn (1997 film): Plot

-Following the attack by Spawn, Violator convinces Wynn to have a device attached to his heart that will release Heat 16 worldwide if his vital signs flatline as a deterrent against assassination attempts.
-Malebolgia wants Simmons to kill Wynn and initiate the apocalypse.
+Following the attack by Spawn, Violator convinces Wynn to have a device attached to his heart that will release Heat 16 worldwide if his vital signs flatline as a deterrent against assassination attempts; Malebolgia intends for Simmons to murder Wynn and initiate the apocalypse.
 Spawn confronts Violator, who turns into his demonic form and beats him down.
-Cogliostro rescues him and teaches him how to use his necroplasm armor with Zack.
-Spawn learns that Violator and Wynn are going to kill Terry, Cyan, and Wanda.
+Cogliostro then rescues and teaches him how to use his powers with Zack.
+Spawn then learns that Violator and Wynn are after his family.

 Terry sends an email incriminating Wynn to a fellow newsman.
-Just as the email is sent, Cyan and Wynn enter the room.
+Just as the email is sent, Wanda, Cyan and Wynn enter the room.
 Wynn destroys Terry's computer and takes the family hostage.
-Spawn, Cogliostro and Zack arrive and nearly kill Wynn, but Spawn extracts the device from Wynn's body instead and destroys it.
+Spawn, Cogliostro and Zack arrive and nearly murder Wynn, but Spawn extracts the device from Wynn's body instead and destroys it.
 With his plan foiled, Violator sends Spawn and Cogliostro to Hell, where they both battle the demon before subduing him.
-Spawn is then confronted by Malebolgia, and tells the demon that he will never lead Hell's army.
-Spawn escapes with Cogliostro just before they are overwhelmed by Malebolgia's forces.
-Violator, having recovered, follows them.
-A final battle ensues, ending with Spawn decapitating the demon with his chains.
-Violator's head taunts the group and threatens his return before melting and returning to Hell.
-Wynn is arrested, and Spawn, realizing there is no place for him in Wanda's world anymore, dedicates himself to justice rather than succumbing to his lust for vengeance and returns to the streets with Cogliostro and Zack.
+Spawn is then confronted by Malebolgia as the latter renounces his intended purpose before escaping with Cogliostro just before they are overwhelmed by the villain's forces.
+Violator, having recovered, follows them, whereupon one last confrontation that culminates with Spawn decapitating the demon ensues.
+Violator's head taunts the group and threatens his return before retreating back to Hell.
+Wynn is arrested and Spawn, realizing there is no place for him in Wanda's world anymore, dedicates himself to justice rather than vengeance and returns to the streets with his allies.

 Cast

 Spawn creator Todd McFarlane makes a cameo appearance as a homeless man.
+The characters of Sam and Twitch appear in silent cameo appearances, portrayed by uncredited stand-ins.
+Angela, a character created by Neil Gaiman and McFarlane, makes a cameo appearance, played by Laura Interval.